Skip to content

 • Server streaming: one REQUEST + multiple RESPONSE or ASSERTS

-• Bidirectional streaming: alternating REQUEST and validations
+• Bidirectional streaming: alternating REQUEST and checks

 Assertion examples